awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codecommit-repository-code.md

 ## Properties<a name="aws-properties-codecommit-repository-code-properties"></a>

 `BranchName`  <a name="cfn-codecommit-repository-code-branchname"></a>
 Optional\.
 Specifies a branch name to be used as the default branch when importing code into a repository\.
-If this property is not set, the name *master* will be used for the default branch for the repository\.
+If this property is not set, the name *main* will be used for the default branch for the repository\.
 We recommend using this parameter to set the name to *main* to align with the default behavior of CodeCommit unless another name is needed\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)